cjmacsax/CyberNotes/Pivoting.md

 	- You can execute multiple of these in one command by repeating the `-L` flag with new arguments.
 	- Ex. forwarding both MySQL and HTTP from target to our machine: `ssh -L 1234:localhost:3306 -L 8080:localhost:80 user@IP`
 - To confirm the tunneling, `nmap -sV -p1234 localhost`
+- use `-N` to skip the shell if you're just port forwarding

 ### SOCKS Tunneling with SSH